Local limit theorems via Landau-Kolmogorov inequalities: Applications

-Note that the condition ``for $b$ small enough'' is necessary to guarantee the asymptotic order of the variance of $W_b$; see \cite{Penrose2005} for more details.
+The condition ``$b$ is small enough'' is described in greater detail in Section~2.4 of Penrose and Yukich \cite{Penrose2005} and is necessary to guarantee the asymptotic order of the variance of $W_b$.
 We can give a local limit result as follows.